General Information

 - Strengths and weaknesses of religion/spirituality measures

-- Designing different types of research projects
+- Designing different types of research projects (cross-sectional, prospective, experimental, and qualitative)

-- Qualitative research (Jill Hamilton)
+- Qualitative research (Allison Lewinski)

 - Carrying out and managing a research project